 Our Mission & Vision

-Step Up New London is a parent-led community based organization established to strengthen leaders for justice and equity.
-We work to organize and raise the political consciousness, voice and power of people to effectively unite with each-other and increase our ability to engage in social and political change for the betterment of ALL people in our community.
+Step Up New London is a parent-led organization whose mission is to intentionally organize to support the voice, power, and actions of oppressed people while strengthening a local movement for change.
+We work to raise the political consciousness, voice and power of people to effectively unite with each-other and increase our ability to engage in social and political change for the betterment of ALL people in our community.

 Step Up New London emerged out of the parent-led, all-volunteer advocacy group New London Parent Advocates (NLPA), founded in 2012.
 NLPA led active, sustained educational advocacy efforts from 2012-2016.
 In 2016, members of NLPA began discussing the capacity challenges we were facing and how to sustain parent organizing work here in New London, Connecticut.
 In March 2017, in consensus with NLPA founders and members, we began to shift NLPA to Step Up New London.